bamason2/ttp451-module/docs/labs/Lab_2.md

 $$0<=x_{EVC}<=60, 0<=y_{IVC}<=60$$

-To determine how well the DOE able to give best response surface predictions, we will compare it against the same target function but mapped in high resolution.
+To determine how well the DOE able to give best response surface predictions, we will compare it against the same target function but mapped at high resolution.

 ![image](figs/lab2/fig_5_graphical_representation_of_map.png)